azouaoui-cv/inzouzouwetrust.github.io/blog/PARIS_AI7.md

 ### Disclaimer

-* The reported answers in the *Questions* sub-sections are not actual words for words transcription.
+* The reported answers in the *Questions* sub-sections are not an actual words for words transcription.
 They are my own interpretation of the answers.

 * If you want to contact me use the website main page.